TrueConf Group Features

 • Control of a PTZ camera connected to the terminal: USB, VISCA, PELCO-P, PELCO-D, VISCA-IP

-• Configuring data network connection settings: IEEE 802.3, Static IP, DHCP, IPv4, IPv6, DNS, IEEE 802.1X, IEEE 802.1Q
+• Configuring data network connection parameters: IEEE 802.3, Static IP, DHCP, IPv4, IPv6, DNS, IEEE 802.1X, IEEE 802.1Q

 • Support for RTP QoS: MTU, DSCP, DiffServ

-• Conference streaming: RTMP, SAP, HLS, NDI
+• Conference Streaming: RTMP, SAP, HLS, NDI

-• Bandwidth Control
+• Bandwidth management

 • Packet loss recovery RFC6865: at least 5% without keyframe requests

-• Configurable relative bandwidth of the presentation stream
+• Configurable relative bandwidth of presentation stream

 • Setting the range of ports used for media data transmission